- Snoqualmie/Skykomish Basin projects

 - Reddington Levee Setback and Extension Project - Construction was completed in 2013 on this project to replace and extend a levee that protects Auburn and the Green River Valley, and create more flood storage and enhance ecological benefits.

-- Teufel Mitigation, Flood Risk, and Habitat Restoration - King County acquired the Teufel Nursery property to provide room for current mitigation needs as well as for future flood risk reduction and salmon habitat restoration work.
+- Teufel Mitigation Project - King County acquired the Teufel Nursery property to provide room for current mitigation needs as well as for future flood risk reduction and salmon habitat restoration work.